cocos/cocos-docs/en/animation/scripting-animation.md

 // slow down the playing speed of animation animState.speed = 0.5;
 ```

-The greater the **speed** value is, the faster the speed is, and vice versa
+The greater the **speed** value is, the faster the speed is, and the smaller the value, the slower the speed.

 ### Set up the loop mode and loop count of animation

 ```javascript
 var anim = this.getComponent(cc.Animation);
 var animState = anim.play('test');